dearlordylord/branching/POST2.md

 }
 ```

+--- frontier here: "remember absurd? you don't really need it here, as long as you have a return type.
+The error will be caught sooner or later, still in compile time".
+--- next: give "expression" way of running side effects: commands or IO monad; turn back to the "mapping" diagram, where "B" is just a function

 adding a `RESET` action type without catering to it in reducer would not compile.
 At the end of switch/case, there's still a possible `action.type` `RESET` that makes the function to be able to return `undefined`, which contradicts its return type (State).

 TODO "now you couldve had absurd" => what if we remove state return type?